opentensor/developer-docs/docs/evm-tutorials/convert-h160-to-ss58.md

 # Convert Ethereum (H160) Address to Substrate (SS58)

-This tutorial demonstrates how to convert between Ethereum (H160) and Substrate (SS58) addresses in the Bittensor EVM environment.
+This tutorial demonstrates how to convert between Ethereum (H160) and Substrate (SS58) addresses.
+This is useful for moving across the boundary between a) EVM smart contracts and b)  core Subtensor functionality based on Polkadot.

-When working with Bittensor's EVM implementation, you may need to convert between Ethereum-style addresses (H160) and Substrate-style addresses (SS58).
-This is particularly useful when interacting with both EVM and native Substrate functionality.
+In what follows, we'll create a wallet in Metamask and convert it's public key to ss58 format in order to target it with a balance transfer using BTCLI.

 ## Procedure